softcomui/cpc-website2/_departments/quality-assurance.md

-  of this, QAD is leading the effort within the Council in partnering with donor entities on nationwide quality projects such as the Nigerian Quality Infrastructure Programme (NQIP) of the United Nations Industrial Development Organization (UNIDO), including nurturing the emerging CPC standards and certifications training institution/centre.\n"
+  of this, QAD is leading the effort within the Council in partnering with donor entities on nationwide quality projects such as the Nigerian Quality Infrastructure Programme (NQIP) of the United Nations Industrial Development Organization (UNIDO), including nurturing the emerging FCCPC standards and certifications training institution/centre.\n"
 layout: page
 ---